Michael Tritter: Storyline

-Tritter first appears in the episode "Fools for Love".
-His character is a police detective who suffers from a severe irritation in the area of his groin, which he believes to be caused by a sexually transmitted disease, and who becomes a patient of the walk-in clinic.
-Although House diagnoses Tritter with dry skin, a common side effect of the nicotine gum that Tritter is chewing, Tritter requests that a sample be tested.
-House declines on the grounds that he has already met this month's quota for indulging "stubborn idiots".
+Tritter first appears in the episode "Fools for Love", the fifth episode of the third season.
+His character is a police detective who suffers from a severe irritation in the area of his groin, which he believes to be caused by a sexually transmitted disease; he becomes a patient of the walk-in clinic.
+Although House diagnoses Tritter with dry skin, a common side effect of the nicotine gum that Tritter is chewing, Tritter demands that a sample be tested.
+House declines on the grounds that he has "already met this month's quota" for indulging "stubborn idiots".
 After Tritter causes House to trip, the doctor feigns acquiescence, but insists he has to take Tritter's temperature rectally due to the nicotine gum.
 After inserting the thermometer, House leaves the room, with no intention of returning.
 Tritter later complains about his treatment to House's boss, Lisa Cuddy (Lisa Edelstein), saying that he would rather "beat the crap out of" House than sue him; however, House refuses to apologize.
 Later that night, Tritter pulls House over for a traffic violation and arrests him after finding Vicodin pills in his pocket.

 In the next episode, "Que Sera Sera", Tritter searches House's apartment and finds a large quantity of Vicodin pills and two apparently forged prescriptions that bear the name of House's friend James Wilson (Robert Sean Leonard).
 During "Son of Coma Guy" and "Whac-A-Mole", Tritter pressures Wilson and members of House's diagnostic team to testify against him, but they all refuse.
 In "Finding Judas", Cuddy finds Tritter spending his day off looking through the hospital's log for evidence against House.
 She accuses him of not having a life and "personalizing every slight".
 Tritter responds that "nobody [at the hospital] is innocent", as everyone allows House to treat patients despite knowing of his Vicodin addiction and that it takes a police detective to uncover what the doctors are deliberately hiding.
 At the end of the episode, Wilson visits Tritter and indicates his willingness to testify.